-After a couple of email exchanges, Jon informed me that he wound up purchasing one standard Airism Undershirt and one Airism Mesh Undershirt, both are $12.90 each.
+After a couple of email exchanges, Jon informed me that he wound up purchasing one standard Airism Undershirt and one Airism Mesh Undershirt, each for $12.90.

-I followed up with him to see if he had a chance to try them out, and this is what he told me.
+I followed up with him to see if he had a chance to try them out.
+This is what he told me.

 Uniqlo Airism Mesh Undershirt Review